v01dedknight/procrypt-site/README.md

 # ProCrypt Web

-Веб-сайт для приложения ProCrypt - это информационный портал, позволяющий пользователям ознакомиться с возможностями программы, скачать доступные версии и найти ответы на часто задаваемые вопросы.
+ProCrypt Web is the official information portal for the ProCrypt application.
+It allows users to explore the program's features, download available versions, and find answers to frequently asked questions.

+## Website Architecture

+The site is built using Python and the Flask micro-framework.
+The interface is rendered using Jinja2 HTML templates.
+All static assets (styles, scripts, images) are organized within the static directory.

+## Key Routes:

+1. / — Home page with a detailed application overview.
+2. /about — FAQ section and general information.
+3. /download — Download center featuring all available application builds.
+4. /developer — Information about the creator and the project's background.

-## Структура сайта
+## Available Downloads:

-Сайт разработан с использованием Python и микрофреймворка Flask. Интерфейс построен на HTML-шаблонах с применением Jinja2. Статические ресурсы (стили, скрипты, изображения) находятся в папке static.

-Основные маршруты сайта:

-/ — главная страница с описанием приложения
-/about — раздел с часто задаваемыми вопросами
-/download — страница загрузки, где представлены все доступные версии приложения
-/developer — информация о разработчике

-Файлы для скачивания:

-- Приложение ProCrypt (в нескольких версиях)
-- Архив с документацией (ProCrypt-main.zip)
+- ProCrypt Application: Multiple versions tailored for different platforms.
+- Documentation: A comprehensive archive (ProCrypt-main.zip) for advanced users.

-## Структура проекта
+## Project Structure

 .
-├── app.py               # основной файл Flask-приложения
+├── app.py               # Main Flask application entry point
-├── templates/           # HTML-шаблоны
+├── templates/           # Jinja2 HTML templates
-├── static/              # стили, скрипты, изображения, файлы для скачивания
-│   ├── css/
+├── static/              # Static assets and downloadable files │   ├── css/
 │   ├── js/
 │   ├── images/
 │   └── files/
-├── requirements.txt     # зависимости
+├── requirements.txt     # Project dependencies
-└── .gitignore           # исключения для Git
+└── .gitignore           # Git exclusion rules

-## Запуск локально
+## Local Setup

-1. Установите зависимости:
+1. Install dependencies:
    pip install -r requirements.txt

-2. Запустите приложение:
+2. Run the application:
    python app.py

-3. Откройте в браузере:
+3. View in browser:
    http://localhost:5000/

-## Используемые технологии
+## Tech Stack
+Backend:
 - Python 3
 - Flask
+Frontend:
 - HTML (Jinja2)
 - CSS / JS

-## Установка и распространение

-Проект не требует базы данных и может быть запущен локально или размещён на любом WSGI-сервере. Виртуальная среда и скомпилированные Python-файлы исключены из репозитория через .gitignore.
+## Deployment & Distribution
+The project is lightweight and does not require a database, making it easy to run locally or host on any WSGI server (such as Gunicorn or PythonAnywhere).
+Virtual environments and compiled Python files are excluded from the repository via .gitignore to ensure a clean codebase.

-## Лицензия
+## License

-Проект предоставляется "как есть" (as is) без каких-либо гарантий. Использование осуществляется на ваш страх и риск.
+This project is provided "as is" without any warranties.
+Use at your own risk.